CZCuckoo/Logs-Analysis-Project/README.md

 * <strong>Who are the most popular article authors of all time?</strong>
 * <strong>On which days did more than 1% of requests lead to errors?</strong>

-Note that this project uses Python3, and a Vagrant remote environment.
+Note that this project used Python3, and a Vagrant remote environment.
 The database we are working with can be found <a href="https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip">here</a>.

 This database includes three tables:
 * Articles, which includes information about the authors, including a title, slug, and author ID.